rivms/workshop-edge-to-cloud/step-002-cloud-field-gateway-config/README.md

    ```
    sudo nano /etc/iotedge/config.yaml
    ```
-1. Locate the manual provisioning using a connection string section in the config file
+1. Locate the "Manual provisioning configuration using a connection string" section in the config file
    ![manual provisioning](assets/manual-provisioning.png)
 1. Comment out the manual provisioning fields as we will be using the Azure IoT Hub Device Provisioning Service configuration section
    ![commented out](assets/commented-out-manual.png)
-1. Locate the DPS symmetric key provisioning configuration sectinon in the config file
+1. Locate the "DPS symmetric key provisioning configuration" section in the config file
    ![dps symmetric](assets/dps-symmetric.png)
 1. Uncomment the DPS symmetric key provisioning configuration section and fill in values for the following fields:
    - scope_id - provided in the session